 His other interests include, but are not limited to, wine (for both enjoyment and investment), current and international affairs, Sir Winston Churchill, Margaret Thatcher, politics, Tibet, India, USA, policing, terrorism, watching old British black-and-white films, and last but not least observing life and meeting interesting people from all walks of life.

-John is a member of the Travellers Club, Pall Mall, London; Chatham House; the Royal Institute of International Affairs, an independent policy institute; and the Worshipful Company of Security Professionals.
+John is a member of the Travellers Club, Pall Mall, London; and Chatham House; the Royal Institute of International Affairs, an independent policy institute.

 The highlights of his life include a private and fascinating audience with the Dalai Lama; having the friendship of the great actor Sir John Mills; meeting Margaret Thatcher over lunch; visiting Afghanistan with the highly respected reporter and former presenter of News at Ten, Sandy Gall, who is also a friend; and for four years having Police Horse 142 Jupiter from the Metropolitan Police for Jupiter’s well-deserved retirement.